Culture Class: Experience Dominican Culture first-hand

 The Culture Class

 The add-on Culture Class 1:1 provides an explicit understanding of the Dominican culture.
-The teacher will share plenty of stories, anecdotes, and surprising local customs with you to show you the “real DR”.
+You will have private classes with one of our experienced native teachers.
+The teacher will share with you plenty of stories, anecdotes, and surprising local customs to show you the “real DR”.
 Dominicanism (words and expressions used in local daily Spanish) are also part of the class.
 It can cover various cultural topics, tailor-made to your areas of interest.

 Possible topics: Dominican daily life, Colonial & modern history, Dominican cuisine, Merengue and Bachata music and dance, traditions & superstition, carnival, baseball, Dominican & Haitian relations, “the Mariposas”: local heroes & heroines, art & literature, the game of Domino, and everything you won’t find in a travel guide.

-The add-on Culture Class 1:1 can be booked in addition to your Spanish course, starting from 1 lesson (45 minutes) on.
-It is carried out in the afternoon as private tuition 1:1 with a minimum of 1 lesson (45 minutes).
+The add-on Culture Class 1:1 can be booked in addition to your Spanish course.
+It is carried out in the afternoon as private tuition 1:1.
+The class session is 90 minutes.
+It takes place at the IIC school.
+For more information on IIC Spanish Language Trainings see here as well.

-If you are interest in a “salída pedagógica” only, you can also book the culture activity “Típico Dominicano” in addition to your Spanish course.
-The teacher will take you and other IIC students interested onto this educational tour outside the classroom; it is a conversational immersion training for everyday situations among local Spanish speakers.
+If you are interest in a “salída pedagógica” only, you can also book the culture tour “Típico Dominicano” in addition to your Spanish course.
+The teacher will take you onto this educational tour outside the classroom; it is a conversational immersion training for everyday situations among local Spanish speakers.

 The add-on Culture Activity “Típico Dominicano” can be booked in addition to your Spanish course.
-Maximum group size is 10 students.
-It takes 2,5 hours and will be arranged during one afternoon.
+You will go on a private tour with one of our experienced native teachers.
+The tour takes 2 hours and will be arranged during one afternoon.
+For more information on IIC Spanish Language Trainings see here as well.

-- You will go to a market, learn about local fruits and vegetables, practice to ask for a certain product, and learn how to negotiate prices.
+- You will go with your teacher to a market, learn about local fruits and vegetables, practice to ask for a certain product, and learn how to negotiate prices.

 - Or you will visit a local restaurant and learn how to order a meal.